emilisto/backbone.collections/README.md

 Collection of various tools I've created for working with Backbone Collections.
 Currently including:

-- `Joint`: Joining an arbitrary no. of collections into one - adding and removing models to connected collections will result in them being added or removed to the `Joint` collection.
+- `Union`: A collection that represents the union of an arbitrary number of _connected_ collections.
+Adding and removing models in the connected collections will immediately reflect in the Union collection.
 - `Faucet`: Put a faucet on a collection: models aren't added until `drain()` is called.
 A `pending` event is triggered when new models are added to the parent collection.